- What are the 21 types of disabilities?

 - What is the difference between Part B and Part C of IDEA quizlet?

 What are the 21 types of disabilities?

-Children and youth (ages 3-21) receive special education and related services under IDEA Part B.
+Infants and toddlers, birth through age 2, with disabilities and their families receive early intervention services under IDEA Part C. Children and youth ages 3 through 21 receive special education and related services under IDEA Part B.

 What are the 13 categories of idea?